Additivity of derived limits in the Cohen model

 \section{Abstract}

-We generalize the work of Jeffrey Bergfalk, Michael Hru\v s\'ak, and Chris Lambie-Hanson \cite{SVHDLwLC} to show that, in the model constructed by adding sufficiently many Cohen reals, derived limits are additive on a large class of systems.
-In the process, we isolate a partition principle responsible for the vanishing of derived limits on collections of Cohen reals as well as reframe the propagating trivializations result of \cite{SVHDLwLC} as a theorem of ZFC.
-The results also build on the work of the author, Jeffrey Bergfalk, and Justin Moore \cite{ASH} to show additvity results for strong homology.
+We show that, in the model constructed by adding sufficiently many Cohen reals, derived limits are additive on a large class of systems.
+This generalizes the work of Jeffrey Bergfalk, Michael Hru\v s\'ak, and Chris Lambie-Hanson which focuses on the system $\mathbf{A}$.
+In the process, we isolate a partition principle responsible for the vanishing of derived limits on collections of Cohen reals and reframe the propagating trivializations results of Bergfalk, Hru\v s\'ak and Lambie-Hanson as a theorem of ZFC.
+In light of results of the author, Jeffrey Bergfalk, and Justin Moore, the additivity of derived limits also implies additivity results for strong homology.